What is a good latch?

 Because of continued good weight gain in many, the babies are diagnosed with “reflux”, or allergy to something in the mother’s milk.
-But these diagnoses can only be made if one does not look at the whole picture and and watching to see if drinking from the breast or not.
+But these diagnoses can only be made if one does not look at the whole picture and watching to see if the baby is drinking from the breast or not.
 Watching the baby at the breast will verify that the baby is pulling, crying, popping off and on the breast when the flow of milk slows.

 With the asymmetric latch, the baby’s chin is in the breast, but the nose is not.
 The baby covers more of the areola with his lower lip than the upper lip.
 The photo below shows the opposite of the asymmetric latch.
 And why the asymmetric latch rather than the other?